What is one of the best free activities for kids in the summer?

 - The smaller bowling balls are not always available.
 When your kids are just starting to bowl they won’t be ready for the big 8-pound bowling ball or heavier.
 Bowling balls do come in smaller weights such as 5-pound balls and 6-pound balls, but it’s not always easy to find them in the bowling alleys.
 If you aren’t one of the first to arrive for the day, then your child might not get one to use.

 As much as I would sign my boys up for the Kids Bowl Free program, summer after summer, we weren’t going bowling as much as I would like.
 I imagine all of you feel the same.
 I needed to come up with some Kids Bowl Free money savings tips for us and for families like us.
 I do believe I have found solutions that will help our kids bowl for free MORE while also saving us money.
 In my search to find out about ordering smaller bowling balls and bowling shoes for kids, I came across Bowlerstore.com.
-I am thrilled they’ve partnered with us to make it easier for families to get our kids bowling.
+I am thrilled they’ve partnered with us (in 2017) to make it easier for families to get our kids bowling.
 They’ve helped us about by sending bowling balls, shoes, and bags that are affordable and designed with kids in mind.
 Take a look at our Kids Bowl Free money savings tips.

 Kids Bowl Free Money Savings Tips